Important Information for Students

-The information contained in this publication was correct as of October 2016 but is subject to change.
-The University reserves the right to amend or modify without notice the content of the Handbook and the University’s web pages.
+The University reserves the right without notice to amend or modify the content of the Handbook and the University’s web pages.
 The University will endeavour to inform students of changes which may affect their enrolment.

 The University reserves the right to not offer subjects which do not meet indicative minimum enrolment numbers.
 These enrolment numbers are:

 Level 3 subjects

 Subjects are offered on condition that staff and resources are available.
 The University reserves the right to cancel or vary the requirements of a subject at any time if for reasons beyond its control (including withdrawal of funding) in the reasonable opinion of the University the staff and resources available for the subject fall below the level required for the proper delivery and teaching of the subject.
 The University will make every reasonable effort to ensure that the cancellation, or variation to the requirements, of any subject will not impede the progress of students towards the completion of their course.